 If you have an exam conflict as defined above and wish to reschedule an exam, you must fill out an Exam Conflict Form and return the completed form to Barrack Hall Room 103 no later than the date specified each semester.
-Evening students may leave completed forms in the Registrar’s Box in Barrack Hall.
+Evening students may leave completed forms in the Office of Academic Recordsr’s Box in Barrack Hall.

 When a conflict exists, the Associate Dean for Student Affairs will determine which exam(s) must be taken as scheduled and which exam(s) is to be deferred.
 You will have an opportunity to state your preference on the Exam Conflict Form.
 You will be informed of any scheduled exam that is not allowed to be deferred.
 A deferred exam must be taken in a subsequent free slot of your choosing.
 Free slot periods are clearly marked on the exam schedule.
 No exam can be taken in advance of its scheduled administration.
 If within the two week exam period you cannot arrange your overall exam schedule to avoid taking exams on successive calendar days, you may discuss the possibility of individualized relief with the Associate Dean for Student Affairs.